 For more information on VPN encryption terms, please see here.

 The NordVPN desktop apps have a system kill switch.
 The Windows app also features a per-app kill switch.
 The iOS app features a kill switch.
 They all provide IPv4 and IPv6 DNS leak protection, plus WebRTC leak protection.
-As we have seen, in our tests these fearures all performed well (IPv6 WebRTC leak on the OSX OpenVPN client exepted).
+As we have seen, in our tests these features all performed well (IPv6 WebRTC leak on the OSX OpenVPN client excepted).

 NordVPN also offers the following non-standard security features:

 This feature allows you to “chain” VPN servers so that your data is routed between two VPN servers as it travels between you and the internet.